I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Where reason ends.
-To Kill a Mockingbird (1962)
+To Kill a Mockingbird

-Directed by Robert Mulligan, and based on Harper Lee‘s novel, To Kill a Mockingbird (1962) simply tells a story about justice, in a way similar to Lumet‘s masterpiece 12 Angry Men, but different in overall tone.
-However, this is not a courtroom drama.
+Directed by Robert Mulligan and based on Harper Lee‘s novel, To Kill a Mockingbird (1962) simply tells a story about justice, in a way similar to Lumet‘s masterpiece 12 Angry Men, but different in overall tone.
+However, this is not a typical courtroom drama.
 This is a snapshot of injustice, bias, racial segregation, and a strong critique of ignorance.
-The cruel world of human prejudice is portrayed in the background of the life of children, who spend their days playing and enjoying their happy childhood.
+The cruel world of human prejudice is portrayed in the background of the lives of children, who spend their days playing and enjoying their happy childhood.
 Children are running around, climbing trees, and playing with their toys, while black men are confined, waiting to be judged without sufficient evidence.

 The movie, as in the novel, is told from the viewpoint of children.